ericwork2008/Java-Advanced-Study/Algorithm.md

 ## Two Pointers <a name="two_pointers"></a>
 - Two pointers in array
 - Two pointers in Linked List
+- Three Pointer: Fix one pointer, let use another two pointer to iterater.
 '''
   	front = 0;
   	tail = A.length()-1